ealter/vim_turing_machine/README.md

 Contributors
 ============

 eliot and ifij wrote this project in July 2017 for Yelp's Hackathon 23.
+It was inspired by [vimmmex](https://github.com/xoreaxeaxeax/vimmmex): a Brainfuck interpretor written in Vim.

 [modeline]: # ( vim: set fenc=utf-8 spell spl=en textwidth=80: )